kurtharriger/dimond/README.md

 **Alpha: This was mostly hacked together during my Christmas holiday as an experiment**

 > ...I do not currently have plans to maintain this project as Clojure is no loner my day job.
-I would however like to contribute some of the code or ideas back to Dime.
-In the future or feel free to fork this project and carry on.
+I would however like to contribute some of the code or ideas back to Dime and the Clojure Community.
+Feel free to fork this project and carry on.  if you want to contribute to moving this forward you can  find me as `@kurtharriger` on [Clojarians Slack](https://clojurians.slack.com/) or reach me via email at [kurtharriger@gmail.com](mailto:kurtharriger@gmail.com)

 This enables you to move your co-locate your dependency metadata on the functions making it possible to build your component system by providing a list of namespaces from the dependencies will be determined from your `defn` metadata.